 Petula Clark "outed" herself and co-star Fred Astaire as smoking marijuana during the filming of 1968's Finian's Rainbow.
 "There was a lot of Flower Power going on," she told the BBC.

-The movie, directed by pot-puffing Francis Ford Coppola, is set on an agricultural cooperative where Al Freeman Jr. attempts to develop a pre-mentholated tobacco.
+The movie, directed by pot-puffing Francis Ford Coppola, is set on an agricultural cooperative where a character played by Al Freeman Jr. attempts to develop a pre-mentholated tobacco.
 The plot has co-star Don Francks trying hard to get a hand-rolled cigarette to produce smoke, and ends with the whole cast blissfully doused in smoke.

 The Canadian-born Franks—a jazz singer, poet and Native American—used to perform a song called Smokin’ Reefers.
 "A smoker of weed in his younger years, he was a fan of the plant.
 He gave up drinking when he was 21, using the First Nations term 'firewater' when referring to alcohol."
 Source.